Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Output logs can be stored in Amazon S3 & CloudWatch Logs
 * Use CloudWatch Metrics to monitor build statistics
 * Use CloudWatch Events to detect failed builds and trigger notifications
-* Use CloudWatch Alarms to notify if you need “thresholds” for failures
+* Use CloudWatch Alarms to notify if you need "thresholds" for failures
 * Build Projects can be defined within CodePipeline or CodeBuild

 #### buildspec.yml